quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ### Resource Conservation

-NATs sometimes hit an operational limit where they exhaust available public IP addresses and ports, and must evict flows from their address/port mapping.
-CIDs might appear to offer a way to multiplex many connections over a single address and port.

-However, QUIC endpoints may negotiate new connection IDs inside cryptographically protected packets, and begin using them at will.
-Imagine two clients behind a NAT that are sharing the same public IP address and port.
-The NAT is differentiating them using the incoming Connection ID.
-If one client secretly changes its connection ID, there will be no mapping for the NAT, and the connection will suddenly break.

-QUIC is deliberately designed to fail rather than persist when the network cannot support its operation.
-For HTTP/3, this extends to recommending a fallback to TCP-based versions of HTTP rather than persisting with a QUIC connection that might be unstable.
-And {{?I-D.ietf-quic-applicability}}
-recommends TCP fallback for other protocols on the basis that this is preferable to sudden connection errors and time outs.
+Use of QUIC's connecction ID for NAT mappings is not a viable approach to extend operational limits of deployed NATs given the connection ID is not guaranteed to be constant over the lifetime of a connection.

+New connections ID are negotiated inside cryptographically protected packets between the endpoints and as such not obserable in the network.
+Endpoints may begin using them at will.
+As such, use of the connection ID to multiplex connections over a single address and port would cause the connection to break when the connection ID changes.

 Furthermore, wide deployment of NATs with this behavior hinders the use of QUIC's migration function, which relies on the ability to change the connection ID any time during the lifetime of a QUIC connection.

-It is possible, in principle, to encode the client's identity in a connection ID using the techniques described in {{QUIC_LB}} and explicit coordination with the NAT.
-However, this implies that the client shares configuration with the NAT, which might be logistically difficult.
-This adds administrative overhead while not resolving the case where a client migrates to a point behind the NAT.

 Note that multiplexing connection IDs over a single port anyway violates the best common practice to avoid "port overloading" as described in {{?RFC4787}}.

+If a NAT hits
+an operational limit where the available public IP addresses and ports are exhausted, to should rather drop the initial packets of a connecton than breaking it later.
+As QUIC is based on UDP and there are known blockings of UDP, QUIC deplyoments are recommended to implemenet a fallback to TCP
+{{?I-D.ietf-quic-applicability}}.
+Therefore it is often preferable for QUIC to fail and fallback during connectiion establishment rather persisting with a connection that might be unstable or expierencing sudden connection errors and time outs later during the connection.

+{{QUIC_LB}} described mechansms to encode the client's identity in a connection ID to be used for load balancing.
+However the described approach requires explicit coordination between the endpoint and network devices using the connection ID Sharing confgurations might be logistically challenging to impossible to achive between the clent and NAT, especally when client migrates with an existing connection to a point behind the NAT.

 ### "Helping" with routing infrastructure issues